Japan is also the 1st Most Underrated & the 2nd Cultural Destination

 Kanazawa is one of the best-preserved major Edo-period city in the country.
 The samurai, the merchants, the geisha, and the lords have all left their mark on the city in a compact, easily navigable central area.
 Kanazawa cuisine is famous throughout Japan, particularly its seafood.

 Miyajima is one of the crown jewels of Japan, and certainly one of its finest views.
 Located off the coast of Hiroshima, the serene beauty of the island is an essential coda to that city.
 Miyajima, which literally means “Shrine Island”, has been considered a holy place for most of Japanese history.

 Known for the craftsmanship of traditional hand-made paper (aka Washi), Hamada is a coastal city on the Sea of Japan and possesses beautiful white sand beaches, which make it a popular destination for local tourists in the summer.

 Dewa Sanzan is in the northern Tohoku region of the main Japanese island Honshu.
 It comprises three sacred mountains, clustered together in the ancient province of Dewa, and is a popular pilgrimage and hiking site.

 Shiretoko National Park is one of the most remote areas of Japan.
 It has no sizable settlements, and the northern portion of the peninsula does not even have any roads.
 Peak visiting season is during the short summer period.

-The Nakasendo Trail, is a 530 km route that linked Kyoto to Tokyo during Japan’s feudal period.
+The Nakasendo Way, is a 530 km route which linked Kyoto to Tokyo during Japan’s feudal period.
 Once crowded with samurai, merchants and pilgrims, now is much less busy and offers a pleasant path through Japan’s fascinating history.